supaflyENJOY/DynamicsDocs/docs/Scheduling/SingleEncounters.md

 - *Payroll Modifiers* -
 - *Telecare* - toggle on when the session was conducted over telecare

-An Encounter Service cannot be saved if the Service Code on the Authorizaton requires an Assignment and the Assignment field on the Encounter Service is null.
+An Encounter Service cannot be saved if the Insurance Plan Benefit for the Authorization Service requires an assignment and the assignment field on the Encounter Service is blank.

 ### Encounter Participants
 Encounter Participants are generated automatically based on the Patients and Practitioners for all Encounter Services on an Encounter.